-Protecting Belize’s natural resources from abuse
+Protecting Belize’s natural resources from the inherent dangers of offshore oil

 Offshore drilling of this magnitude would be devastating to Belize’s tourism and fishing industry, our marine food security and the viability of coastal communities.
 Oceana believes the process should be transparent, with input from all relevant parties and the general public.